 Scenario Effective Date Customer's eligibility is changing from ALTCS to AHCCCS Medical Services Enrollment with the health plan begins the day after the last day of ALTCS eligibility.
-All other initial enrollment Enrollment with the health plan begins on the effective date of eligibility for AHCCCS Medical Assistance, but no earlier than the first day of the month of application.
+Enrollment with the health plan begins on the effective date of eligibility for AHCCCS Medical Assistance, but no earlier than the first day of the month of application.